 Body Mass Index or BMI is a number calculated from a person's body weight and height and is how the National Institutes of Health (NIH) now defines normal weight, overweight, and obesity.
 In most cases, this measure also correlates with the total body fat content.

-BMI is used to help identify possible weight problems for adults.
+According to the Centers for Disease Control (CDC), research has shown that individuals with a higher BMI are more likely to experience obesity-related health problems.
 For adults 20 years old and older, the following BMI ranges can be used:

 |30.0 and Above||Obese|

 Once you know your BMI, you can take action.
 If your BMI is above normal, you can decide how you want to reach and maintain a healthy weight.

 Reaching and maintaining a healthy weight is about balancing what you eat (calories) and how you burn those calories (physical activity plus body function) every day.
 Instead of going on a diet, think about making healthy changes in the way you live.
 Take small steps.
 Even a 5 to 10% weight loss can lead to a healthier you.